 If you pick a certain ratio, you can still view your presentation on a device with a different ratio!
 The appearance might be slightly different across devices, but all your content will be there.
-For more about ratios, check out our article on Ratios & Orientation.
+For more about ratios, presentation dimensions, and background image sizes, check out our article on Ratios & Orientation.

 Both presentations created from templates and new blank presentations will be called 'Untitled Presentation' until you rename it.